-GRI STANDARD DISCLOSURE PAGE NUMBER(S), URL(S), AND/OR DIRECT RESPONSE General Disclosures GRI 2: General 2-1 Organization details 2022 Sustainability Report / About WASH p.
-2 Disclosures 2021 2-2 Entities included in the organization's sustainability reporting 2022 Sustainability Report / About this report p.2 2-3 Reporting period, frequency and contact point 2022 Sustainability Report / About this report p.
-30 2-4 Restatements of information This is WASH's inaugural sustainability report, therefore, there are no restatements 2-5 External assurance 2022 Sustainability Report / About this report p.
-30 2-6 Activities, value chain and other business relationships 2022 Sustainability Report / About WASH p.
-2 2-7 Employees 2022 Sustainability Report / About WASH p.
-2 2-9 Governance structure and composition 2-10 Nomination and selection of the highest governance body 2-11 Chair of the highest governance body Addressed in the Charter of the Sustainability and Digital Committee.
-For more 2-12 Role of the highest governance body in overseeing the management of impacts information, please visit wash.com/sustainability 2-13 Delegation of responsibility for managing impacts 2-14 Role of the highest governance body in sustainability reporting The Board of Directors has approved this inaugural sustainability report 2-15 Conflicts of interest Addressed in the WASH Code of Business Conduct & Ethics.
+GRI STANDARD DISCLOSURE PAGE NUMBER(S), URL(S), AND/OR DIRECT RESPONSE General Disclosures GRI 2: General 2-1 Organization details 2024 Sustainability Report / About WASH p.
+2 Disclosures 2021 2-2 Entities included in the organization's sustainability reporting 2024 Sustainability Report / About this report p.2 2-3 Reporting period, frequency and contact point 2024 Sustainability Report / About this report p.
+30 2-4 Restatements of information 2022 Sustainability Report 2-5 External assurance 2024 Sustainability Report / About this report p.
+30 2-6 Activities, value chain and other business relationships 2024 Sustainability Report / About WASH p.
+2 2-7 Employees 2024 Sustainability Report / About WASH p.
+2 2-9 Governance structure and composition 2-10 Nomination and selection of the highest governance body 2-11 Chair of the highest governance body Addressed in the Charter of the Board of Directors and Sustainability and Digital Committee.
+For more information, please visit wash.com/sustainability 2-12 Role of the highest governance body in overseeing the management of impacts - Committee.
+For more information, please visit wash.com/sustainability 2-13 Delegation of responsibility for managing impacts 2-14 Role of the highest governance body in sustainability reporting The Board of Directors has approved this sustainability report 2-15 Conflicts of interest Addressed in the WASH Code of Business Conduct & Ethics.
 For more information, visit wash.com/sustainability

 GRI STANDARD DISCLOSURE PAGE NUMBER(S), URL(S), AND/OR DIRECT RESPONSE General Disclosures GRI 2: General Disclosures 2021 2-16 Communication of critical concerns Addressed in the WASH Code of Business Conduct & Ethics.
 For more information, visit wash.com/sustainability 2-17 Collective knowledge of the highest governance body Addressed in the Charter of the Sustainability and Digital Committee.
-For more 2-18 Evaluation of the performance of the highest governance body information, please visit wash.com/sustainability 2-19 Remuneration policies Addressed in the charter of our Compensation and Organization Board of Directors Committee 2-22 Policy on sustainable development strategy 2022 Sustainability Report / A Message from our CEO p.
+For more 2-18 Evaluation of the performance of the highest governance body information, please visit wash.com/sustainability 2-19 Remuneration policies Addressed in the charter of our Compensation and Organization Board of Directors Committee 2-22 Policy on sustainable development strategy 2024 Sustainability Report / A Message from our CEO p.
 4 2-23 Policy commitments 2-24 Embedding policy commitments 2-25 Processes to remediate negative impacts Addressed in the WASH Code of Business Conduct & Ethics.
-For more information, visit wash.com/sustainability 2-26 Mechanisms for seeking advice and raising concerns 2-27 Compliance with laws and regulations 2-29 Approach to stakeholder engagement 2022 Sustainability Report / Our Approach p.8
+For more information, visit wash.com/sustainability 2-26 Mechanisms for seeking advice and raising concerns 2-27 Compliance with laws and regulations 2-29 Approach to stakeholder engagement 2024 Sustainability Report / Our Approach p.8

-GRI STANDARD DISCLOSURE PAGE NUMBER(S), URL(S), AND/OR DIRECT RESPONSE Material Topics GRI 3: Material Topics 2021 3-1 Process to determine material topics GRI 3: Material Topics 2021 2022 Sustainability Banart / Our Approach p.
-9 3-2 List of material topics 2022 Sustainability Report / Our Approach p.
-8 NAC 3-3 Management of material topics Water GRI 303: Water and Effluents 2018 303-1 Interactions with water as a shared resource 2022 Sustainability Report / Environmental Performance p.
+GRI STANDARD DISCLOSURE PAGE NUMBER(S), URL(S), AND/OR DIRECT RESPONSE Material Topics GRI 3: Material Topics 2021 3-1 Process to determine material topics 3-2 List of material topics 2024 Sustainability Report / Our Approach p.
+8 3-3 Management of material topics Water GRI 303: Water and Effluents 2018 303-1 Interactions with water as a shared resource 2024 Sustainability Report / Environmental Performance p.
 25 303-2 Management of water discharge-related impacts Not applicable.
 Water discharge is not material.
 303-3 Water withdrawal Not applicable.
 Water withdrawal is not material.
 303-4 Water discharge Not applicable.
 Water discharge is not material.
 303-5 Water consumption Not applicable.
 Direct water consumption is not material.
-Emissions GRI 305: Emissions 2016 305-1 Direct (Scope 1) GHG emissions 305-2 Energy indirect (Scope 2) GHG emissions 2022 Sustainability Report / Environmental Performance p.
+Emissions GRI 305: Emissions 2016 305-1 Direct (Scope 1) GHG emissions 305-2 Energy indirect (Scope 2) GHG emissions 2024 Sustainability Report / Environmental Performance p.
 25 305-3 Other Indirect (Scope 3) GHG emissions 305-4 Emissions intensity Not applicable.
 305-6 Emissions of ozone-depleting substances (ODS) Not applicable.
 ODS emissions are not material.
 305-7 Nitrogen oxides (NOx), sulfur oxides (SOx), and other significant air emissions Not applicable.
 NOx, SOx and other air emissions are not material.